xapian/xapian-gsoc-proposal/proposal.rst

 **Have you previously worked on a project of a similar scope?
 If so, tell us about it.**

-I have worked on many projects, but not related to information retreval nor idexed search.
+I have worked on many projects, but not related to information retrieval nor indexed search.

 **What timezone will you be in during the coding period?**